Who can help me choose what courses to take abroad?

 GVSU Faculty-led Programs

 Students participating in a faculty-led program will register for GVSU courses.
 Students will earn a grade and courses will appear on their GVSU transcript upon completion of the program, just as it would if they were taking a course on the GVSU campus.
-For more information view the Faculty-led Academic Guide.
+For more information view the Faculty-led Course Equivalency Process.

 GVSU Partnership or Non-GVSU Programs

 Students participating in a partnership or non-GVSU program will either register for courses that have been pre-approved or will go through a course approval process, similar to what they would do if they were transferring courses from a community college.
 This process involves having courses evaluated and approved by the appropriate department.
 Study abroad advisers can help students navigate this process.
-For more information view the Partnership Academic Guide or Non-GVSU Academic Guide.
+For more information view the Partnership and Non-GVSU Course Equivalency Process.

 Internship or Independent Study